 Biodiversity and Tropical Rainforests

-Biodiversity is the variety of life on Earth, in all its forms and all its interactions.
-We do not know how many species of plants and animals live in the rainforest, however, we do know it is the most biodiverse ecosystem in the world.
+Biodiversity is the variety of life on Earth or a particular ecosystem in all its forms and interactions.
+We do not know how many species of plants and animals live in the rainforest; however, we do know it is the most biodiverse ecosystem in the world.
 For example, rainforests contain 170,000 of the world’s 250,000 known plant species.
-In the Indonesian rainforest, there are over 30,000 species of plants and 1,600 species of birds.
+The Indonesian rainforest has over 30,000 species of plants and 1,600 species of birds.

 Why is biodiversity so high in the tropical rainforest?

-There are a number of reasons for biodiversity in the tropical rainforest including:
+There are several reasons for biodiversity in the tropical rainforest, including:

-• nutrients are rapidly recycled speeding up plant growth, providing producers with food, which in turn are consumed by primary consumers.
+• Nutrients are rapidly recycled, speeding up plant growth and providing producers with food, which in turn are consumed by primary consumers.

-• large areas of rainforest are untouched by humans, allowing nature to thrive.
+• Large rainforest areas are untouched by humans, allowing nature to thrive and diversify.

 What are the threats to biodiversity in the tropical rainforest?